microsoft/pxt-common-packages/libs/box2d-blocks/README.md

 Attaching a shape consumes its template.
 The body owns the resulting fixture, and destroying the body also destroys its fixtures and connected joints.
-Shape blocks are toolbox children of the create-body block and create its first fixture with default material settings.
+Shape blocks create shape variables.
+Passing one to create-body creates its first fixture with default material settings.
 The attach-shape block can add more fixtures or customize their material and drawing options.
+Polygon shapes accept a list of body-local pixel point blocks.
+Points must describe a convex polygon in boundary order.
 New bodies start at the center of the screen with an angle of zero.
 Use the combined body property blocks to change their `x`, `y`, or angle afterward.
 Edge shapes are centered on the body and use a pixel length and radian angle.